Boxwood (Buxus Sempervirens)

 Species-specific Characteristics

-• Dog: Often eats larger quantities due to curiosity or play behavior in the garden.
-Dogs often show a pronounced combination of gastrointestinal symptoms, central nervous system disorders, and circulatory problems.
+• Dog: Often ingests larger quantities due to curiosity or play behavior in the garden.
+Dogs often show a pronounced combination of gastrointestinal symptoms, CNS disorders, and circulatory problems.

-• Cat: Due to more selective eating behavior, usually lower intake.
-However, cats are particularly sensitive to alkaloids and can react to small doses with vomiting, neurological deficits, and severe apathy.
+• Cat: usually ingests smaller amounts due to more selective eating behavior.
+However, cats are particularly sensitive to alkaloids and can react to small doses with Vomiting, neurological deficits, and severe apathy.

 Summary of the toxic mechanism of action of boxwood